 - Abandoned bicycles are subject to impoundment, even if they are parked in a legitimate space.

 - The Department of Public Safety is authorized to attach a notice of impoundment, remove, and impound bicycles and bicycle parts (such as wheels) from University property under the following circumstances:

-- when a bicycle is parked in manner blocking handicapped access, exits, fire lanes, or otherwise jeopardizing public safety; or
+- When a bicycle is parked in manner blocking handicapped access, exits, fire lanes, or otherwise jeopardizing public safety;

-- when a bicycle is suspected of being stolen.
+- When a bicycle is suspected of being stolen; or

 - During announced abandoned bike sweeps targeted to remove abandoned bikes from residential community racks.
 Bike sweeps will be coordinated with Housing.